Peach, Blueberry & Blackberry Cobbler Bites

 I thought so too.

-The flavor in the bites, however, was as authentic as my classic cobbler recipe, which is what I used to base the miniatures off of.
+The flavor in the bites, however, was as authentic as my classic cobbler recipe, which is what I used to base the miniatures off.

-The steps?
-Minor adjustments that are simple as can be:
+Minor adjustments that are simple as can be!

-1. Add 1/4 cup of granulated sugar to one peeled & cubed peach, 1/2 pint blackberries, and 1/2 pint blueberries, in separate bowls.
+Add a quarter cup of granulated sugar to one peeled and cubed peach, a half-pint of blackberries, and a half-pint blueberries, in separate bowls.
 Allow the fruit to macerate while you finish the rest of the prep work.

-2. Place small bits of butter – about 1/4″ cubed – into the spaces of two mini muffin pans (preferably non-stick).
+Place small bits of butter—about a quarter inch cubed—into the spaces of two mini-muffin pans (preferably non-stick).

-3. Set the pans in the oven while it preheats to 350°F.
+Set the mini-muffin pans in the oven while it preheats to 350°F.

 4. Mix up the classic cobbler recipe batter.

-5. Add the batter 1 tablespoon at a time into each mini muffin spot, once the oven has preheated and the butter is melted – do not stir.
+Add the batter one tablespoon at a time into each mini-muffin spot, once the oven has preheated and the butter is melted—do not stir.

-6. Add one blackberry, two little peach cubes, or two blueberries to each mini muffin spot – again, do not stir.
+Add one blackberry, two little peach cubes, or two blueberries to each mini-muffin spot—again, do not stir.

-7. Bake for 25 to 30 minutes, or until the tops are golden and the juices are bubbly.
+Bake the cobbler bites for twenty-five to thirty minutes, or until the tops are golden and the juices are bubbly.

-8. Let cool completely before using a spoon to remove them from the pan.
+Let the cobbler bites cool completely before using a spoon to remove them from the pan.

 1. Maybe you don’t want to let them cool completely in the pan.
 I would say 5 minutes and then get them out to cool more.
 I’m thinking the sugar is gluing itself to the pan as it cools.
 Just a thought.
 Great idea to use up a little bit of different fruits.
 And they are really cute.